EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 From your MailChimp Dashboard go to Lists.
 Under the specific list you want to make a signup form for, click settings > list settings and unique ID.
 For more help visit [The List Id Help Article](http://kb.mailchimp.com/article/how-can-i-find-my-list-id/ "List Id Help Article")

+= My Information isn't showing up when people subscribe! = This is a temporary issue that has to do with the MERGE VARS naming.
+Follow the instruction of the notice on the lists page.
+The next major version will fix this issue.

 == Screenshots ==

 1. Sidebar menu
 2. Options page
 3. List page
+4. List setup you need to use

 == Changelog ==

+= 1.1.0 =
+* Changed the list logic and added a notice for the MERGE VAR naming schema

 = 1.0.1 =
 * Changed CSS paths from Absolute to Relative